matthias-prangl/hsro-inf-kp.github.io/README.md

 ```

 Rust now knows the exact size of any `RecType` value.
-Because the Box is just a pointer to a location in the heap every `RecType` occupies exactly 8 Byte on the stack, the `RecType`s it points to are allocated on heap.
+Because the Box is just a pointer to a location in the heap, every `RecType` occupies exactly 8 Byte on the stack, the `RecType`s they point at are allocated on the heap.

 __Rc\<T\>:__